 There is no exact science to backing a Grand National winner of course, but if we follow some simple trends then we might just be able to narrow down the field to more likely contenders.

-There’s no feeling in the horse racing betting game than clutching a winning slip after the Grand National….let’s see if we can fathom out this year’s race with these historic stats.
+There’s no feeling in the horse racing betting game than clutching a winning slip after the Grand National….let’s see if we can fathom out the next race with these historic stats.

 Age: (Not) A Young Man’s Game

-You have to go all the way back to 1940 to find the last time a seven-year-old won the Grand National, so the youngsters can be scrubbed from your shortlist.
+Before Noble Yeats’ victory in 2022, you have to go all the way back to 1940 to find the last time a seven-year-old won the Grand National, so generally the youngsters can be scrubbed from your shortlist.

 At the other end of the age spectrum, there has been a shortage of 12-year-olds taking the tape first at Aintree too.
 Amberleigh House did the business for the dozens back in 2004, but then you have to go back to 1995 to find the last before that.